jyothibiyyani/WAF-X-Net-AABO/Readme.md

 # WAF-X-Net with Attention-Aware Bayesian Optimization

-This repository contains the implementation files for:
+This repository contains the implementation and reproduction materials for:

 **WAF-X-Net: Weighted Attention Fusion Xception Model with Attention-Aware Bayesian Optimization for Frame-Level Deepfake Detection**